manooshree/BuildTogether/README.md

 2. View the original input and the Claude-edited input by toggling the switch in the top right coner.

+#### Credits
-This project builds off of the Claude-Langchain interface developed here: https://github.com/developersdigest/anthropic-claude-clone-v1
+This project builds off of the Claude-Langchain interface developed by Developer's Digest: https://github.com/developersdigest/anthropic-claude-clone-v1